 The lower level of the George Washington Bridge was placed in operation in August 1962.
 This improvement provided six traffic lanes in addition to the eight on the upper level.
 In January 1963, the George Washington Bridge Bus Station was placed in operation.
 Located in the Washington Heights section of Manhattan, the Bus Station was constructed as part of the George Washington Bridge improvement.
 In July 2011, the Port Authority executed agreements with a private developer in connection with a project to redevelop the Bus Station, as well as a net lease of the retail areas therein.
-The redevelopment project consists of upgrading and consolidating bus operations, modernizing the Bus Station.
+The redevelopment project consists of upgrading and consolidating bus operations, modernizing the Bus Station to provide for more efficient operations, and increasing the retail space within the Bus Station.
 The redevelopment of the George Washington Bridge Bus Station is expected to be fully completed during 2017.